nes-lab/shepherd-tools/readme.md

     - `embed_config()`
     - `append_iv_data_raw()`
     - `append_iv_data_si()`
-- `example_generate_sawtooth.py` is using Writer to generate a 60s ramp with 24h repetition and uses Reader to dump metadata of that file
+- `example_generate_sawtooth.py` is using Writer to generate a 60s ramp with 1h repetition and uses Reader to dump metadata of that file
-- `example_extract_cpu_load.py` is analyzing all files in directory and calculates cpu-load and data-rate
+- `example_extract_logs.py` is analyzing all files in directory, saves logging-data and calculates cpu-load and data-rate

 ### Compression & Beaglebone